-So on C.V, nobody could dispute the fact that dogs are more intelligent than cats … even when considered for a moment.
+So, on their C.V, nobody could dispute that dogs are more intelligent than cats … even when considered for a moment.

-Think how many roles come to mind when you ponder the vast amount of roles that dogs are recruited to fulfil.
+Think about how many roles come to mind when pondering the vast number of roles dogs are recruited to fulfill.

 Would you trust a cat to sniff out a bomb or a stash of drugs?
 I don’t think so!

-Cats, are motivated to primarily think of themselves first and foremost and consequently, do not care for human judgement, recognition or even the reward that service to others brings.
+Cats are motivated to primarily think of themselves first and foremost and, consequently, do not care for human judgment, recognition, or even the reward that service to others brings.

-In times of heartbreak and sorrow, they effortlessly provide patience, kindness and consideration for you woes, showing their concern for you, offering a delicately placed paw or by placing their head gently on your lap so that they are able to look straight into your eyes and silently transmit a loving, comforting consolation that is not only humbling to receive but also graciously given.
+In times of heartbreak and sorrow, they effortlessly provide patience, kindness, and consideration for your woes, showing their concern for you.
+Offering a delicately placed paw or placing their head gently on your lap, they can look straight into your eyes and silently transmit a loving, comforting consolation.
+That is not only humbling to receive but also graciously given.

-In this sense dogs are natural empaths and will continue to look out for you non-stop; they are after all your friend, your pet, your companion and your confidant whereas cats-they simply couldn’t give a damn and go about their daily business as if they were the only species on the planet.
+In this sense, dogs are natural empaths and will continue to look out for you non-stop; they are, after all, your friend, your pet, your companion, and your confidant.
+The cats couldn’t give a damn and go about their daily business as if they were the only species on the planet.

-In times of danger, dogs will bark to raise the alarm – from the approach of an unwelcome stranger to the onset of fire, dogs know when something is wrong long before us humans are able to catch on.
+In times of danger, dogs will bark to raise the alarm – from the approach of an unwelcome stranger to the onset of a fire.

 Dogs know when something is wrong long before we humans can catch on.